Published on 13-Apr-2010

 "We want to be the carrier of choice to our agency partners because we have better relationships and more effective technology.
 Business intelligence is the foundation for a strong core competency in predictive analytics." - Senior Executive Vice President, Chief Administrative Officer Richard F. Connell

-Business Intelligence, Smarter Planet
+BA - Business Intelligence, Smarter Planet

 This case study will explore how the company has realized the benefit of an enterprise data warehouse that uses the IBM Insurance Information Warehouse as well as harnessed IBM Cognos Business Analytics.